Luyaochen1/glabapp_deploy/README.md

 root@92a9aa239f8e:/glabapp_deploy/cta-core-detection-cpu#
 ```

 To start the celery service, we need to check the configuration file and make sure the redis address point to the IP address of the redis container.
-And tht same time , the base URL of the flask server with the actual docker server IP address.
-Change the SECRET_KEY if required.
+And tht same time , update the base URL of the flask server with the actual docker server IP address.

+Also, to ensure the security, change the SECRET_KEY if required.

 The same setup will be used for all the other applications.

 ```
 SECRET_KEY = 'change_it_immediately'